Atharv-Joshi/Digit-Recognization/README.md

 # Digit-Recognization
-implementation of a svc model to recognize handwritten digits from the digits dataset in sklearn
+implementation of a svm model to recognize handwritten digits from the digits dataset in sklearn